Tuesday, November 22, 2011 – Day 2 – Half Moon Cay, Little San Salvador Island, the Bahamas

 The Rotterdam anchors in the beautiful tropical bay this morning, and by 9:30AM tenders are ferrying passengers ashore 300 at a time.
 This is a highly organized day at the beach for the 1,400 passengers, with everyone being accommodated no matter what the disability, unless the person is completely wheelchair-bound.

 I decide to skip the entertainment in the main show lounge this evening, since it is a Las Vegas headliner who sings and tells jokes – not my type of entertainment.
 I return to my cabin and work on the photos and video I shot today and yesterday.
 I like to keep up-to-date with the results from my camera work while traveling.
-I find putting a caption on each photo and the location makes it much easier to cope with all this material when I return home.
-I also write a journal while traveling, which I find invaluable for creating blog entries as well as using this material for my main JoeTourist website once I return home.
+I find putting a caption on each photo and the location makes it much easier to cope with all this media when I return home.
+I also write a journal while traveling, which I find invaluable for creating travelogues for my main JoeTourist website once I return home.
 I enjoy the ritual of sitting down and reviewing the day, and then committing it to words.

 The ship is bucking a 30kt headwind as we head south towards Cuba.
 Our speed is 14.5kts, which is certainly slower than last night.